Arroyo has three RBIs in return, Red Sox beat Guardians 6-3 - NewsBreak

 Boston carried a 6-2 advantage into the ninth, but closer Tanner Houck gave up an RBI single to rookie Steven Kwan before retiring Amed Rosario and José Ramírez back-to-back with the bases loaded.

+“With Cleveland, every game is like that,” Red Sox manager Alex Cora said.
+“We were fortunate that Ramírez swung at a pitch that probably was a ball and grounded out.”

-Andrés Giménez hit a solo homer and scored two runs for the Guardians, who have won 17 of 23 and entered the game atop the AL Central.
+Andrés Giménez hit a solo homer and scored two runs for the Guardians, who have won 17 of 23 and remain atop the AL Central.
 Rosario and Franmil Reyes had two hits apiece, and Myles Straw added an RBI single.

+“I’ll take my chances with Josey up there a lot of times,” Cleveland manager Terry Francona said.
+“We just couldn’t get a big hit when we needed it.”

-Arroyo went 3 for 4 and drove in the first Red Sox run when he was hit by Cal Quantrill's pitch with the bases loaded in the second.
-The shortstop had been sidelined since June 15, missing eight games.
+Arroyo went 3 for 4 and drove in the first run when he was hit by Cal Quantrill’s pitch with the bases loaded in the second.
+The shortstop later made a heady play, catching Rosario off the bag at second and tagging him out when they unintentionally collided.

+“It kind of was like self-defense, so he didn’t truck me,” Arroyo said, laughing.
+“I didn’t see where his foot was, but I saw him do a little hop-step and that’s when I tagged him.”

 Rafael Devers led off the third with a homer, his 17th of the season, and Rob Refsnyder doubled home a run for Boston.
 Alex Verdugo added a pair of doubles and an RBI.